NinaZumel/TwelveMedievalGhostStories/English/english.md

 in a churchyard, but he had the habit of leaving his grave by night

-1. This does not seem logically to follow upon the prohibition to tell the ghost’s name.
-I take it as advice to the tailor to change his abode. — M.R.J.

-2. I do not quite understand how this fire business worked; the Danish cases cited are not quite explanatory.
-Presumably the spirit, whom he had helped, meant that the tailor need not look at the fire as a precaution when he went home, now that all was well, and that all he need do was to keep his thoughts under control.
-The force of “for this night at least” seems to be that it would be well to look at the fire another night; the bullock was still about, and might be met again. — A.H.T.

 and disturbing and frightening the villagers, and the dogs of the village used to follow him and bark loudly.
 Then some young men